 The OSU Landscape Shop is responsible for maintaining the grounds of the OSU campus.
-This includes lawns, sidewalks, trees, shrubs, and other open areas on the 423 acre main campus.
+This includes lawns, sidewalks, trees, shrubs, and other open areas on the 423-acre main campus.

-For the last six years, OSU has been awarded "Tree Campus USA" status by the Arbor Day Foundation and the Oregon Department of Forestry.
+Each year since 2010, OSU has been awarded "Tree Campus USA" status by the Arbor Day Foundation and the Oregon Department of Forestry.
 This program recognizes college campuses for their excellence in tree planting, care, and stewardship.

 The Oregon State main campus has over 5,000 cataloged trees (not including the many trees in the riparian corridor along Oak Creek and the agriculture lands).
+The tallest tree at OSU is 140 feet tall, the largest trunk diameter is nearly 8 feet, and the largest canopy on campus is over 100 feet wide.

 |